 - Sliding Scale of Linearity vs. Openness: A 2 on the scale.
 Not quite as linear as the predecessor and some light exploration can be done, backtracking is still possible as well, but other than that, tasks are again done one after another.

 - Society Marches On: In the Happy Ending Override, Kalalau has divorced from Larry, and she's now a lesbian with a female lover.
 The scene was meant to be making fun of Larry being a loser: losing his wife to a woman instead of to another man was an insult to his manliness.
-Nowadays, however, an adultery that involves a Coming-Out Story for a gay character is consider an acceptable case in the Good Adultery, Bad Adultery balance.
+Nowadays, however, an adultery that involves a Coming-Out Story for a gay character would be considered an acceptable case in the Good Adultery, Bad Adultery balance.

 - Something Else Also Rises: When Bambi is doing sexual poses for her video, the microphone turns upward.